Legal Claim Assistant

 Second, timing.
 Most states have statutes of limitation that restrict how long you have to file a personal injury claim.
 Understanding the statute of limitations for filing a claim is essential when seeking legal representation after a car accident.
 For example, in Texas, you generally have two years from the date of the car accident to file a personal injury claim, known as the statute of limitations.
 In North Carolina, the statute of limitations for personal injury claims arising from a car accident is three years from the accident date.
 If you are partially at fault in a car crash in North Carolina, you may be barred from recovering any compensation due to the contributory negligence rule.
 Legal claims involve strict timelines, such as state statutes of limitations, which can bar recovery if missed.

 Finally, coverage.
-We review available insurance coverage, from the at fault driver’s policy to your own uninsured or underinsured motorist coverage.
+We review available insurance coverage, from the at fault driver’s auto insurance policy to your own uninsured motorist coverage.
 Even if the other driver had limited insurance, there may be options through your own policy.

 What Compensation Can You Recover?